Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## How to install:

 1. Ensure you have BepInEx and Nautilus installed, if you do not, the mod will not work.
+2. Find releases on the left of this repository just under the about section
-2. Download the ZIP file
+3. Download the ZIP file (should be labeled LiteralSeaglideUpgrades <insert version here>.zip)
-3. Unzip (Extract) the ZIP file to BepInEx's plugins folder
+4. Unzip (Extract) the ZIP file to BepInEx's plugins folder

 ## Known Bugs: